sstsimulator/sst-docs/docs/elements/balar/intro.md

 *BalarMMIO* is responsible for relaying CUDA API requests from SST to GPGPU-Sim.
 Currently it supports running with CUDA traces without a real CPU model (with BalarTestCPU) or with a [Vanadis](../vanadis/intro) core running RISCV + CUDA binary with a custom CUDA runtime (`libcudart_vanadis` inside `./tests/vanadisLLVMRISCV/`).
 This mode has been tested with a subset of Rodinia 2.0 benchmark kernels in unittest.

-The *dmaEngine* component performs memory data transfers between Vanadis  memory space and simulator memory space.
-It is required for direct-execution mode as balar will read/write the CPU data (i.e. `cudaMemcpy()`) and place them into GPGPU-Sim's memory space for functional simulation.
+The *dmaEngine* component performs memory data transfers between SST cache memory space and simulator memory space.
+It is required as balar will read/write the CPU data (i.e. `cudaMemcpy()` with vanadis) and place them into GPGPU-Sim's memory space for functional simulation.
 In addition, dmaEngine is also used to read CUDA dispatch packet and write return value for the custom CUDA runtime.

 :::note At a Glance